 …UNESCO World Heritage Sites

 Both Iceland and Ireland have two UNESCO sites.
-One of Iceland’s is difficult (if not impossible to see), which one of Irelands’ is nearly impossible to see much of the year.
+One of Iceland’s is difficult (if not impossible to see), while one of Ireland’s is basically impossible to see much of the year.
 So in practicality, you can easily show up to either country and see one without too much planning.
 Iceland’s site is Thingvellir outside of Reykjavik, while in Ireland it’s Newgrange outside of Dublin.
 Both are easy day trips from their respective capital cities.

 …Stunning Green Landscapes